-With the WI there are many additional roles which provide opportunities for members to engage in the running of the WI without the commitment of being on the committee.
-Again, this ensures the work of running the WI is spread out.
+Within the WI there are many additional roles which provide opportunities for members to engage in the running of the WI without the commitment of being on the committee.
+Again, this ensures the work the WI is spread out.
 These include (but are not limited to):